Back to all posts

 If you’re considering medical-grade red light therapy, you probably have questions about what a session actually involves.
 It’s a straightforward and non-invasive process, but knowing what’s coming can help you feel more comfortable and prepared.
 From your first conversation with a professional to post-session care, here’s a simple breakdown of the experience.

-Your Initial Consultation
+Your First Step: The Consultation

 Before you even get near a red light, your journey will start with a conversation.
 A qualified provider will sit down with you to discuss your health history, your goals, and any concerns you might have.
 This step is all about making sure red light therapy is a safe and appropriate choice for you.
 It’s a great time to ask all your questions—no matter how small they seem.
 If you have any underlying medical conditions or are taking specific medications, it’s also wise to speak with your doctor beforehand.
 This initial meeting helps create a personalized treatment plan tailored to your specific needs, ensuring you get the most out of every session.